A Complete Guide to User Behavior Analytics

 You can never tell when an employee or group of employees would go rogue and do something malicious, like steal data using their own access.
 UBA helps your security specialists to detect potential risks early and take the necessary preventive measures.
 You can trace privilege abuse and policy violations made by your own staff.

 UBA/UEBA systems can effectively detect threats originating from human behavior.
 These threats include guessing passwords, intentionally planting malware, or leaking sensitive data as a legitimate user.
+You can also use an employee time tracking system to help you monitor activities closely.

 Detect Compromised Accounts